Vinegar is Ancient, Complex, and Flavorful

 Can I use white vinegar in cooking?

 White vinegar has more acetic acid because it's made by fermenting pure alcohol.
 It's not aged and there's nothing savory or flavorful about it so it shouldn't be your first (or second, or third) choice to use in cooking or vinaigrettes.
-But because of its higher level of acetic acid, it's the best choice for pickling.
+However, because of its higher level of acetic acid, it's the best choice for pickling.
 In commercial food production, it's also used to make salad dressings and mustard.
 I also use it to turn scalded whole milk into ricotta cheese.

 White vinegar is also useful as a cleaning agent, including washing windows or freshening a garbage disposal.